The History of the Orangery

 Orangery designs were typically characterised by the fact that they were built on a brick parapet wall, with a flat roof area and roof lanterns set within it.

 Conservatories, on the other hand, typically include a greater area of glass than in an orangery, and can be built on a similar wall to an orangery, or glazed right to the ground.

 However, a fusion of these styles today now means that many orangery conservatories are built with flat roofs and lanterns, at the same time as being glazed to the ground.

 Why Choose an Orangery Conservatory?

 The word ‘orangery’ today now applies to a more general type of building, attached to a main house and having a wide range of functions – they aren’t just for growing plants!
 The main difference between an orangery and standard conservatory is that it will use less glass.

 Orangeries are widely regarded as a bright, comfortable space to be in, which is why a number of restaurants have made use of the design.
-Technology such as double-glazing, self cleaning glass and heating means that orangeries are cheaper and more comfortable than ever.
+Technology; such as double-glazing, self-cleaning glass and heating means that orangeries are cheaper and more comfortable than ever before.
 However, they still maintain their timeless stylish look.